 In the rural areas, farmers depended entirely on the railway to reach their market.
-Hugh Hall, founder in 1890 of the HL Hall & Sons Lowveld farming operation that became the biggest producer of fresh vegetables in the southern hemisphere, was able to send produce as far as Cape Town and Port Elizabeth (often to individual householders), thanks to the railways.9 Under the national governments led by the former Boer generals Louis Botha (1910-1919), Jan Smuts (1919-1924 and 1939-1948) and Barry Hertzog (1924-1939), the railways played a conscious and deliberate national developmental role.
-10 In the 1930s the SAR was instructed by the Hertzog government to build more houses to relieve the acute shortage of accommodation for whites.
+Hugh Hall, founder in 1890 of the HL Hall & Sons Lowveld farming operation that became the biggest producer of fresh vegetables in the southern hemisphere, was able to send produce as far as Cape Town and Port Elizabeth (often to individual householders), thanks to the railways.

+Under the national governments led by the former Boer generals Louis Botha (1910-1919), Jan Smuts (1919-1924 and 1939-1948) and Barry Hertzog (1924-1939), the railways played a conscious and deliberate national developmental role.
+In the 1930s the SAR was instructed by the Hertzog government to build more houses to relieve the acute shortage of accommodation for whites.
 Every town and minor junction had its spoorwegdorp (railway village) of subsidised white housing.

 At their height in the 1970s, the railways were the country's biggest employer, with 230,000 black and white workers.
 Unofficially, the SAR was expected to take in any white man who could not find work elsewhere.
 From the 1930s onwards, the SAR was the leading supplier of artisans to the economy, and played a major role in the industrialisation of the country.
 In World War 2, its heavy engineering workshops proved vital in production of munitions and military vehicles.

-11 begun work as a junior clerk for the North British Railway in Edinburgh.
+In Sir William Hoy, the first General Manager (GM) of the SAR, successive governments had a willing and brilliant executor of this state-developmental approach.
+Sir William was a railwayman to his fingertips.
+At the age of 12, he had begun work as a junior clerk for the North British Railway in Edinburgh.
 In 1889, at the age of 21, he was recruited by the Cape Government Railways and five years later he was its GM.
 He ran the SAR from 1912 to 1928.
 He helped write the legislation for the new national railway, and inserted a clause that it should be run on business principles.
-With his Chief Mechanical Engineer, DA Hendrie, he drove the electrification of the steeply graded Natal main line between Pietermaritzburg and Glencoe in the 1920s - among the first such projects in the world. $^{\rm 12}$
+With his Chief Mechanical Engineer, DA Hendrie, he drove the electrification of the steeply graded Natal main line between Pietermaritzburg and Glencoe in the 1920s - among the first such projects in the world. $^{12}$